Operator Shifting for Model-based Policy Evaluation: Operator Shifting for Policy Evaluation

-\subsection{Lower and upper bounds for $\v^\star$}
+\subsection{Lower and upper bounds for $\v^\star$.}

-In this section, we demonstrate that operator augmentation usually means shrinking the original solution $\h{v}$.
-That is, we aim to provide bounds to show that $\varepsilon^{\star}$ will approximately fall in the $(0,1)$ range.
+In this section, we aim to provide bounds to show that $\varepsilon^{\star}$ will approximately fall in the $(0,1)$ range.
 Throughout this subsection, we conduct the analysis in the residual norm, which is the case with $M = I$.
-We first present an upper bound and a lower bound for $\v^\star$ in Theorem \ref{thm: lower bd}, where both bounds are independent of the state size $\lv\S \rv$.
-The relevant parameters are $n$ and $\g$, which are the number of samples per state and the discount factor, respectively.
-Later, a tighter upper bound for certain types of transition matrices and reward vectors are given in Theorem \ref{thm: upper bd}.
-These two theorems state that the approximation of the optimal augmentation factor $\v^{\star}$ cannot deviate much from the desired range $(0,1)$.
+We present an upper bound and a lower bound for $\v^\star$ in Theorem \ref{thm: upper bd}.
+The relevant parameters are $\lv\S \rv$, $n$ and $\g$, which are the number of state, the number of samples per state and the discount factor, respectively.